 This post contains affiliate links which means that if you click and make a purchase I may receive a small commission, at no cost to you.
 All opinions are my own.

-We spent a good portion of our summer in our car on road trips.
-But it’s always nice to be prepared for any of the mishaps that might happen while on the road.
+Looking to create a car survival Kit with your Cricut machine?
+We spent most of our summer in our car on road trips.
+But it’s always nice to be prepared for any mishaps that might happen while on the road.
 That’s why I feel it’s important to have a car survival kit.
 I was able to put one together rather quickly using my Cricut Joy.
-Making your own survival kit is easy.
+Making your survival kit is easy.
 Here’s my step-by-step guide on how you can create one too.

 What’s an Emergency Car Survival Kit?